 Look no further!
 You've found the best ribs out there.
-Tender and flavorful, this recipe will pari perfectly with the Cabernet Sauvignon in your recent Wine Club shipment.Yield: 4
+Tender and flavorful, this recipe will pair perfectly with the Cabernet Sauvignon in your recent Wine Club shipment.Yield: 4

 Prep Time: 40 Minutes

 Cook Time: 70 Minutes

 • 5 lbs. pork spareribs, cut into slabs

 • 1/3 cup Lone Star Dry Rub (recipe follows)